writethedocs/www/docs/conf/na/2016/news/more-conference-details.md

 so people will know it's an option.

-New this year, the combined efforts of a couple of meetup organizers have produced an API docs workshop on Sunday as well.
+New this year, the combined efforts of a couple of meetup organizers have produced an [API docs workshop][APIdocs] on Sunday as well.
 Depending on attendance, this event will be held at CENTRL, as part of the Writing Day, or if it grows larger, in Lola's Room at the main conference venue (not far away).